 CJC Alum Jeff Klinkenberg Receives 2018 Florida Heritage Award

 Former Tampa Bay Times columnist Jeff Klinkenberg, B.S.
-Journalism 1971, is one of three 2018 Florida Heritage Award winners.
+Journalism 1971 and 2019 Alumnus of Distinction, is one of three 2018 Florida Heritage Award winners.
 For almost 40 years, Klinkenberg penned the “Real Florida” column warmly depicting the diversity of Florida’s residents.